leozqin/etl-markup-toolkit/docs/flow_actions.md

 ```

 ## Union Workflows
 The `union` step unions two or more workflows by column name.
 Columns are null-filled if they exist in one workflow but not the others.
 This action should only be used as the first action in a new workflow.
+This action must be used after the workflows being unioned have been defined.

 Arguments:
 - `workflows`: an array containing the shortnames of workflows that should be unioned together